filipecalegario/awesome-generative-ai/README.md

 * [dvschultz/ml-art-colabs](https://github.com/dvschultz/ml-art-colabs): collection of Google Colab Notebooks for ML Arts

 ## Artists and Artworks
+* [🔥] [Creep - YouTube](https://www.youtube.com/watch?v=c6LlG4g_9lk) by [Glenn Marshall Neural Art](https://www.youtube.com/channel/UCes-tiSj7VO6nNOsUB76lZw): how did they translated the images using VQGAN+CLIP?
+How did they seamlessly wander on the latent space?
 * [(19) INFINITEYAY✨ on Twitter: "✨35 Artists Using AI With Under 1000 Followers That You Need To Follow Today✨ -- All these artists are fantastic and deserve way more followers.
 In no particular order here's my first list.
 More to come.
 Enjoy! 👇 #AIart #art #stablediffusion #midjourney #dalle2 #AI https://t.co/CTyq1dfsTs" / Twitter](https://twitter.com/infiniteyay/status/1583465675166609408?s=43&t=XvooFiMyC-YPv0i98HmjVQ)
 * [Computer Vision Art Gallery : CVPR 2021](https://computervisionart.com/): artworks dealing with computer vision technologies
 * [Confluence](https://deviparikh.github.io/confluence/): a generative art project by Devi Parikh on BrainDrops.